mowglixx/notes/content/Diary/2025/04-April/19-Saturday.md

 ## Vibe Check

 ### How do you feel today?
-Well, not bad, not good, nervous about Thursday
+Well, not bad, not good, nervous about [Thursday (Interview 2)](../../../Job%20Seeking/Job%20Applications/Multiverse/Applied%20Roles/Tech%20Program%20Coach/Interviews/Interview%202.md)

 ### What would make you happy today?
 Sorting Easter Eggs out for the kids